Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * If a stack was started with a 5 (or a START + 4), then it must be completed in reverse.
 * A clue token is given when a stack is completed, regardless of whether it is a normal stack or a reversed stack.

+### Cow & Pig

+* When players give a clue, they point at the cards clued, but say "moo" if it a color clue and "oink" if it is a number clue.

 ### Duck

 * This variant was invented by Jack Gurev's group.